madsehansen/MediocreProgramming/Material/UnitTests/unit_test.md

 ## How to write tests
-- Test one thing, if it fails it failed for one reason
-- Name the test according to what it tests, if it fails the name basically tells you what is wrong
-- This makes for many testcases, which is a good thing
-- Test either a free function or a class' behaviour, not a method
-- Group testcases logically
-- Only test the public interface of classes
-- Test corner cases as well as normal cases
-- Test error cases
-- Tests shall either succeed, every time, or fail, every time

 ### Test one thing, if it fails it failed for one reason
 - If the test can fail for several reasons, more checking/debugging is needed to pinpoint the problem if it fails